aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 Anyway, zero code paradigm it's a problem itself and something not desirable because it comes without real flexibility.

-The good thing, is that BPM solves a problem fairly easy in a declarative wa, that in traditional imperative style coding (java) is more obscure and hard to solve, that is state and state transition management.
+The good thing, is that BPM solves a problem fairly easy in a visual declarative way, that in traditional imperative style coding (java) is more obscure and hard to solve, that is state transition and management.

-That sounds beautiful, a system in which we can declaratively define what things are, and how they change their state, again, **declaratively** with symbols.
-Then it's easy to imagine some interception points that with code are able to do the unimaginable.
+That sounds beautiful, a system in which we can declaratively define what things are, and how they change their state, again, **declaratively** with a few symbols.

+Then it's easy to imagine some interception points that with code are able to do fill whatever need we want to fulfill.

+You could even declare visually at some point "Ok coffee maker, now make me some coffee!", of course, it's a joke… But you get the idea.

+I now want to enumerate the pros and cons of a BPM product.

-# The bad
+### The bad

 Todays BPM solutions are very monolithic and they have some really bad disadvantages:

 - They get outdated fast because the release cycle is slow.

-- They are an AllInOne solutions instead of TakeWhatYouNeed, which is normally the desired case.
+- They are always *AllInOne* solutions instead of *TakeWhatYouNeed*, which is normally the desired case.

-- They are very heavy weighted
+- They are very heavy weighted.

-- They are usually coupled to some IDE's
+- They are usually coupled to some IDE's.

-- They are coupled to the technology used by it's frameworks
+- They are coupled to the technology used by it's own frameworks.

-- They are highly opinionated
+- They are highly opinionated.

 - Because they are normally based on enterprise Java stacks, they require specific application servers to run, what is not always the case.